 This chart describes the expected percentage of people who perform the job of Portfolio Manager I that make less than that salary.
 For example 50% of the people who perform the job of Portfolio Manager I are expected to make less than the median.

 Responsible for managing, evaluating, and monitoring investment portfolios comprise of bonds, securities, and equity funds in a banking environment.
 Reviews the customer's goals and develops investment strategies that will attain and support those objectives with acceptable risk.
 Considers legal and tax impact of investment decisions.
 Monitors daily investment activities to be aware of market changes.
 Requires a bachelor's degree.
 Typically reports to top management.
 Requires Chartered Financial Analyst (CFA) Level 1.
 Works on projects/matters of limited complexity in a support role.
 Work is closely managed.
-Typically requires 0-2 years of related experience and a bachelor's degree.
+Typically requires 0-2 years of related experience.
 View full job description